How to Bootstrap Your Startup

 Beware of credit cards.
 Although it’s ideal to rely on money you have on hand, many entrepreneurs don’t have the luxury of personal wealth or affluent family and friends and ultimately turn to credit cards.
 Credit cards are a form of debt financing and could restrict your ability to grow.
 Instead of putting your earnings into the business, you would have to divert those dollars toward interest payments on an outstanding card balance.

 4. Decide how to spend the money

 Figuring out the best use of your money is a crucial part of bootstrapping.
 Once you’ve gathered funding, you should be smart about where you put it.

 For example, working out of a coworking space rather than renting an office may be ideal while your business gains traction.
 It may also be worthwhile to rent machinery or vehicles instead of purchasing them outright.
 Big box stores like Home Depot offer tool rental programs that would allow you to access expensive tools without spending the cash to buy them.

 Contractors versus full-time workers.
 You may want to take advantage of the booming gig economy to save money.
 Instead of bringing on full-time employees, you could hire contractors for specific needs like website coding or photography.

 Is bootstrapping right for you?

-If you’re able to finance a business yourself, you could avoid complications that may come from working with investors or getting into debt.
+If you’re able to finance a business yourself, you could avoid complications that may come from working with investors or getting a startup business loan.
 If you have substantial personal savings and you’re not burdened by existing debt such as student loans, you’d be in a good position to bootstrap a business.
 But you need to be comfortable with the risks involved.
 You stand to lose your personal funds if you can’t recoup your investment or the business fails.